LedgerHQ/ledger-live/docs/canonical-ways-to-investigate-bugs.md

 <img width="1294" alt="Capture d’écran 2020-03-03 à 15 09 18" src="https://user-images.githubusercontent.com/211411/75783551-0bd5e700-5d61-11ea-9c8f-2cb21234e03a.png">

-In any cases, our logs will also contain some analytics events (like the part of the app being navigated on) so we can have a big picture of what the user has been doing.
+In any case, our logs will also contain some analytics events (like the part of the app being navigated on) so we can have a big picture of what the user has been doing.

 **On every investigation, we will usually want to reproduce on our side and it's often more practical to do it in the terminal with `ledger-live` CLI.
 Let's look at classical investigation examples.**